edmundackah/aws-dashboard/MR-3.0.md

 - Standardised combobox widths (~240px) for a uniform look.
 - Department selector uses uppercase labels and always shows a Building icon.
 - Removed confetti on selection for a cleaner UX.
+- Introduced a new segmented Theme Toggle (Light/System/Dark) with animated pill, improved accessibility, and enhanced light-mode edge contrast.

 #### 7) Tables & Interactions
 - `DataTable` pagination ellipsis shows `HoverCard` quick-jump interactions.